Malibu creek's Nighttime Wonder

 We had enjoyed the park on that trip with friends and returned a year later to camp.
 More than twenty years have passed since that first camping trip, and I discovered for the first time the park's topography and heritage. that gave me a new appreciation for this valuable resource nestled in the canyons of the Santa Monica Mountains, only miles from the Pacific Coast Highway and the expanse of the ocean.

-natural beauty on the chaparral trail part 2 of
+natural beauty on the chaparral trail